coasttech/sabnzbd-tautulli-control/README.md

 3. **Customizable Frequency:**
    - Users can control the frequency of reaching out to Tautulli by adjusting the sleep duration in the script (default is 60 seconds).

+4. **Troubleshooting Logs:**
+   - The script outputs detailed logs in the `sabnzbd_control.log` file, which can be helpful for troubleshooting.

 **Customizable Variables:**

 - Users can customize the following variables in the script to match their own setup: